GridProtectionAlliance/SIMProx/README.md

 For example, if the `SNMPHOST!PROCESS` adapter has an ID of 2, you can then enter `ls 2` (or `ls SNMPHOST!PROCESS`) to get detailed adapter status.

-> If the console is noisy with status information you can enter the `quiet` command followed by enter to pause feedback, note that your keyboard input is being accepted even if it is interrupted by messages scrolling by, just keep typing.
-To restore normal status mode use the `resume` command.
-Type `help` for other available commands.
+> If the console is noisy with status information you can enter the `quiet` command (or `q` for short) followed by enter to pause feedback, note that your keyboard input is being accepted even if it is interrupted by messages scrolling by, just keep typing.
+To restore normal status mode use the `resume` command (or `r` for short).
+Type `help` to see other available commands.

-_For the next step, make sure that console is still visible off to the side and pull the SIMProx Manager application back up and into focus so that both tools are visible at the same time._
+_For the next configuration step, it is helpful if the console is still visible to the side the SIMProx Manager application so that both tools are visible at the same time._

 #### Initializing SNMP Proxy Host

 Make sure the SIMProx Manager application is open With the `SNMPHOST!PROCESS` adapter selected in the adapter list at the bottom of the page.
 Click the `Initialize` button and confirm the initialize action by clicking `Yes`.
-This operation will restart the `SNMP Proxy Host` adapter applying any updated arguments and reloading any changes in the primary XML configuration file, e.g., enabled forwarding.
+This operation will restart the `SNMP Proxy Host` adapter applying any updated argument settings and reloading any changes from the primary XML configuration file.

 > Always make sure any changes are saved before initializing as the initialization process reads from the database configuration.
 Note that the adapter can also be reinitialized from the SIMProx Console application using the `initialize SNMPHOST!PROCESS` command.